shiham-jamaldeen/Challenge06/README.md

 #### Image IV: Adding of several cities to list of cities / history

-#### Image V: Error message when trying to add same city (in list) - current session
+#### Image V: Error message when trying to add same city to the search hist list during a current session

-#### Image VI: Default application when loading with search history, from a previous locall storage
+#### Image VI: Default application when loading from local storage (history saved from the previous session)

 ## Furtherwork and improvements